ebarakos/etherscanner/README.md

 # Etherscanner

-Store and retrieve Ethereum balances and transactions for certain addresses
+Store and retrieve Ethereum balances and transactions for certain addresses.

 ## Install

-You need to setup mongoUrl and etherscanAPIkey to an .env file in root folder
+You need to setup mongoUrl and etherscanAPIkey to an .env file in root folder.

 `npm install`

-`npm start run`
+`npm run start`